 Questions to Answer

-- Do you have the internal knowledge and resources to create effective training content or will you need outside help?
+- Do you have the internal knowledge and resources to create effective content or will you need outside help?

 - What kind of timeline are you working with?

 - How will your processes and operations be impacted, and what will you need to facilitate the change?